fluttertutorialin/ghelasomnath/README.md

 # ghelasomnath

-This application used to firebase (image upload, Live Event), flutter moduar,
+This application used to firebase (image upload, Live Event) and flutter moduar.